eg-be/exodbc/README.md

 Resulting binaries have been placed in `bin`.

-See source:exodbc/trunk/INSTALL.txt for more cmake configuration options.
+See [INSTALL.txt](INSTALL.txt) for more cmake configuration options.

 The source:exodbc/trunk/ tarball is updated nightly.